Disc protrusion — what causes this condition?

 When the body gains weight, the vertebrae that are responsible for supporting the body’s weight and movement experience compression.
 When the vertebrae compress, they push down on the discs in the spine.
 Over time, the elasticity in the disc’s outer layer eventually gives way, allowing the disc to lose shape and height and expand outward beyond the normal parameters of the spine.

 While degenerative disc issues often occur naturally over time, there are certain factors that can expedite the process or increase a patient’s risk for developing the condition.
 Additionally, there are other contributing factors for a disc to protrude, such as:

-- Lifestyle habits – Smoking cigarettes excretes toxins into the body, which have been linked to disc degeneration.
-Other issues such as obesity, an unhealthy diet, and lack of exercise further contribute to the weakening of the intervertebral discs.
+- Lifestyle habits.
+Smoking cigarettes increases toxins in the body and has been linked to disc degeneration.
+Other issues such as obesity, poor posture, an unhealthy diet and lack of exercise further contribute to the weakening of the discs.

 - Trauma.
 Sustaining a fall, suffering a high-impact sports injury or getting involved in a car accident are other situations that can result in neck and back trauma that can damage the discs.